Jake Marisnick Player Props: Tigers vs. Rockies

-The Detroit Tigers, including Jake Marisnick and his .400 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starting pitcher Austin Gomber and the Colorado Rockies at Coors Field, Friday at 8:10 PM ET.
+Jake Marisnick and his .318 on-base percentage over his past 10 games (60 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Colorado Rockies and Connor Seabold on July 2 at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Rangers.
+In his previous game he had a one-hit performance (1-for-2) against the Rockies.

 Jake Marisnick Game Info & Props vs. the Rockies